bacontime/blog-mirror/nature/clades.md

 [^possumcite]: From **[An emerging consensus in the evolution, phylogeny, and systematics of marsupials and their fossil relatives (Metatheria)](https://academic.oup.com/jmammal/article/100/3/802/5498022?login=false)** Beck, Croft, Eldridge, Fox, Travouillon (2019):
     > A monophyletic grouping of all “possums” (Phalangeroidea + Petauroidea)... was initially supported by DNA hybridization data (Kirsch et al. 1997) ...
 However, this arrangement has received little support in subsequent molecular studies.
 Instead these analyses have allied Macropodiformes with either Phalangeroidea (Phillips and Pratt 2008; Meredith et al. 2009a, 2009b, 2009c), consistent with some morphological evidence (Szalay 1994), or with Petauroidea (Meredith et al. 2011; Mitchell et al. 2014; May-Collado et al. 2015), but without strong support for either arrangement.

 Possums aren't the same thing as **o**possums (american marsupials famous for playing dead) or shrew-oppossums (a marsupial which is neither a shrew nor an oppossum).
 But opossums are often called "'possums", and possums were named for their similarity to opossums.
-Possum.
 So for this exercise, I've lumped them together.
 The smallest clade that includes all the (o)possums is the clade which includes every marsupial.